grantcurell/anki-voice/FOR_DEV.md

 1. Tap the "Register" button in the top-right corner
 2. Sign in with your Apple ID
 3. App will automatically store your JWT token
-4. Tap "Link AnkiWeb Account" button
+4. Sync credentials are automatically generated when you register/login
-5. Enter your AnkiWeb email and password
+5. Access `https://api.grantcurell.com/anki/sync-setup` to view your credentials
-6. App will link your account and provision your cloud Anki environment
+6. Configure Anki Desktop to use the self-hosted sync server
 7. Optionally tap "Sync" to perform initial sync
 8. Tap "Start Review" to begin